 If you have a Fortinet device(s) in your environment, we suggest you upgrade to the version listed below. - What if I don't have any Fortinet devices?

-No action is needed if you don’t have any Fortinet devices or if your Fortinet devices are already running the recommended versions
+No action is needed if you don’t have any Fortinet devices or if your Fortinet devices are already running the recommended versions.

 Which Fortinet Release Do You Recommend?

 - If you have devices that are not capable of running 7.4, we recommend 7.2.13.
+Note that FortiOS version 7.2.X will be at end-of-support in September 2026.

 - If your devices are not capable of running 7.2 or 7.4, we recommend 6.2.17.
 Note that devices that cannot run firmware higher than 6.2 are in the end-of-life lifecycle and should be replaced.